barryclark/jekyll-now/_posts/2017-02-03-Automatic-Shutdown-and-Start-VMs.md

 ### Create an Automation Account and Runbook
 I assume you are already familiar with Azure, so I will not go into every single step in doing basic things.

- - Create a new **Resource Group** and inside your Resource Group click **Add** and search for the word Automation.
+ - Create a new **Resource Group** and proceed to add an **Automation Account**.

 ![Automation](/images/Automation.PNG)

- - Click on **Automation** and fill in the form to create a new Automation Account.
-Make sure you check the box **Create Azure Run As account**.
+ - Make sure you check the box **Create Azure Run As account**.
 The Automation Account does not have to be in the same Resource Group as your virtual machines.

 ![Automation2](/images/Automation2.PNG)